sameer-qayyum/praxis-ai/app/api/sheets/[sheetId]/append/README.md

-# Google Sheets Append API
+# Google Sheets Append/Update API

-This API route allows you to append rows of data to a Google Sheet that a user has connected through the Praxis AI platform.
+This API route allows you to append new rows or update existing rows in a Google Sheet that a user has connected through the Praxis AI platform.

 ## Endpoint

 ```
 POST /api/sheets/:sheetId/append
 ```

+## Modes of Operation

+This API supports two modes:
+- **Append Mode** (default): Adds new rows to the end of the sheet
+- **Update Mode**: Updates existing rows based on an ID field

 ## Authentication